SEND and swimming lessons: a guide for parents and carers01/06/2019

-Learners with a SEND will be able to make progress through the Swim England Learn to Swim Programme.
-Children with disabilities can work through the same Swim England Awards, but will be exempt from some skills where he or she is physically unable to achieve them.
+Learners with a SEND will be able to make progress through the Swim England Learn to Swim Programme using the same core Awards scheme for pre-school, children, and adults but may be exempt from some skills where he or she is physically unable to ever achieve them.

 It’s important to remember that different pools have different policies.
-So we recommend you contact your local pool before booking lessons.
+So we do recommend you contact your local pool before booking lessons.

-If you discover your child finds mainstream lessons too challenging and isn’t progressing, you could try speaking to the swimming co-ordinator at your local pool.
+If you discover your child/person you care for finds mainstream lessons too challenging and isn’t progressing, speak to the swimming co-ordinator at your local pool.

 It could be that they can offer a swimming lesson at a different time when the session is less busy and the teacher will be able to offer more attention.

-Or they may be able to put a support teacher in the pool to help your child.
-The centre may also offer 1:1 lessons to get your child started.
+Or, they may be able to put a support teacher in the pool to help.
+The centre may also offer 1:1 lessons to get your learner started.

-Find your nearest pool using our poolfinder widget below.
-Look out for the Swim England Learn to Swim Kids or Learn to Swim Adults icons in the pool listing and ask them about the support they can offer your child.
+Refine your search using the Swim England Learn to Swim Kids or Learn to Swim Adults icons in the pool listings, and then ask your local centre about the support they can offer your child/person you care for.

 Disability and swimming lessons at school

-All children should access swimming lessons through school because swimming and water safety is compulsory as part of the National Curriculum.
+All children should access swimming lessons through school because swimming and water safety is part of the national curriculum.

-Lessons take place during primary school with the aim that by the age of 11 children should be able to swim unaided for at least 25m.
+Lessons take place during primary school with the aim that by the time they leave Year 6, children should be able to swim unaided for at least 25 metres.

 Contact your child’s school and ask them how they are meeting their obligation to your child’s swimming development: